Caregiver Support Services

 - Access to homemaking support

-1-802-786-5991 or 1-800-642-5119 for more information.
-You can also ask to have your name added to our caregiver mailing list to make sure that you receive information about any upcoming Caregiver Workshops and/or Conferences.
+For more information about SVCOA’s Caregiver Support Services, contact the SVCOA HelpLine at 1-800-642-5119.
+You can also ask to have your name added to our caregiver mailing list to make sure that you receive information about any upcoming caregiver workshops and/or conferences.

 The HelpLine is a toll-free, confidential service that provides older Vermonters, caregivers and others with information, referrals and assistance toward accessing local, state or national resources and services.